 One caveat here: we’ve all heard those drug commercials, especially for ED and blood pressure meds, that say “ask your doctor if your heart is healthy enough for sex”.
 It’s true that in some people with fairly progressed heart disease, older men especially, having sex can actually cause dangerous spikes in blood pressure and heart rate which may be harmful to them; thankfully this is rare, though.
 Talk to your doctor if you are concerned about what your health problems mean for your sex life, but most of the population is healthy enough to have sex regularly, reaping all those benefits to your little sex-loving heart!

 3. It helps women maintain strong bladder control.

-It’s an unfortunate fact of life that urinary incontinence, or the inability to control when you release urine, affects an average of 30% of women at some point in their life span.
+It’s an unfortunate fact of life that urinary incontinence, or the inability to control when you release your pee, affects an average of 30% of women at some point in their life span.
 Having sex, or even masturbating by thrusting in and out with a penetrative toy like a dildo, acts like a workout for your pelvic floor muscles.
 Strong pelvic floor muscles mean greater control of your bladder, and less likelihood for urinary leakage later in life.
 Having sex regularly may even help prevent more serious issues such as pelvic floor prolapse.
 Kegel exercises help a great deal, too, but sexual intercourse seems uniquely qualified to help strengthen these muscles.
-When you orgasm, those pelvic muscles contracting gives you even more of workout!
+When you orgasm, those pelvic muscles contracting naturally gives you even more of a workout!